DV

 Quick verdict

-ITOT (iShares Core S&P Total U.S. Stock Market ETF) and VOO (Vanguard S&P 500 ETF) are both popular quarterly-pay provide exposure to the fund's underlying index or strategy per issuer materials.
-ETFs, but they take different approaches.
+ITOT (iShares Core S&P Total U.S. Stock Market ETF) and VOO (Vanguard S&P 500 ETF) are both quarterly-pay dividend ETFs, but they take different approaches.

 They track different benchmarks: ITOT is linked to S&P Total Market Index while VOO tracks S&P 500 Index, which means their performance drivers differ.